Last updated on March 25, 2026

 The Prismatic Piper | Illustration by Seb McKinnon

-There are only three changeling commanders in the MTG universe who are all shapeshifters.
-This makes it easy to build typal decks based on their color identity.
+Think of the shapeshifter type as the umbrella and the few commanders that also have changeling, a subset of those.
+A changeling in the command zone makes it easy to build typal decks based on their color identity.
 Say that there aren’t many creatures with the type you wish to build.
-Choose one of the changeling commanders that best match the cards with the typing that shares a color identity.
+Choose one of the changeling commanders that best matches the cards with the typing that shares a color identity.

-There are seven shapeshifter commanders without changeling listed on the card.
-However, they have abilities where they can temporarily copy different creatures to take on their forms.
-Of course, that’s what shapeshifters do anyway!
-These creatures have changeling without actually stating it on their cards.
+There are more shapeshifter commanders and they have abilities that can temporarily copy different cards or take on their forms.
+Of course, that’s what shapeshifters do!

 Volrath the Fallen